Bus rapid transit: Hot on light rail’s heels or flash in the pan?

 Being that buses cannot accommodate the same number of passengers that light rail transit trains can (one bus can hold only as many as probably a third that of the train at best and a sixth at worst), requirements may dictate the need for more buses and that necessitates the need for more bus drivers.

-Though stops and stations can encourage development around such, the thinking is that transit-oriented development (TOD) around train stations, the potential for such is thought to be greater around train stations compared to bus stops.
+Though stops and stations can encourage development around such, the tendency for transit-oriented development (TOD) potential around train stations is greater compared to bus stops.

 And, as to the matter of BRT-produced emissions versus that sourced from LRT, unless BRT buses are electric and/or LRT trains are diesel-powered, LRT more often than not, is the clear winner.
 LRT is typically the better of the two at reducing transportation emissions.